d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

-  In Emacs prior to version 29, users are advised to bind `sweeprolog-align-spaces' to `M-SPC' directly by adding the following lines to Emacs’ initialization file (see [The Emacs Initialization File]).
+  In Emacs prior to version 29, users are advised to bind `sweeprolog-align-spaces' to `M-SPC' directly by adding the following lines to Emacs’s initialization file (see [The Emacs Initialization File]).

   ┌────